 There are three calculations you could use to determine your tank size:

-- One inch per gallon rule
+- One inch per gallon rule.

-- One inch per two gallons rule
+- One inch per two gallons rule.

-- Aquarium floor and surface area calculation
+- Aquarium floor and surface area calculation.

-Because dwarf fish are part of the cichlid family, they can be aggressive and territorial.
 To combat this, ensure the tank has plenty of plants and rocks that dwarf cichlids can hide amongst.
-They’re also a bit shy, so this can help them feel protected.
+They’re also a bit shy, which can help them feel protected.

 Dwarf cichlids need relatively soft water to replicate their natural environment.
 However, they can tolerate medium to soft water.